-1. The 12-month warranty period specified in Government of Canada's standard acquisition clauses and conditions with regard to the contract should typically be retained as is.
+1. The 12-month warranty period specified in Government of Canada's Standard Acquisition Clauses and Conditions (SACC) with regard to the contract should typically be retained as is.
 Extended warranties should only be used where experience has shown that serious defects are likely to appear after expiry of the standard one-year warranty period.
-When necessary to extend beyond the 12 month warranty period, use the following wording in Part 1 of the applicable technical sections, under the heading "Extended Warranty":
+When necessary to extend beyond the 12- month warranty period, use the following wording in Part 1 of the applicable technical sections, under the heading "Extended Warranty":

-For the work of this Section [], the 12 month warranty period is extended to [] months.
-Where the extended warranty is intended to apply to a particular part of a specification section, modify the previous text as follows:
+For the work of this Section [ ], the 12-month warranty period is extended to [] months.
+Where the extended warranty is ir ntended to apply to a particular part of a specification section, modify the previous text as follows S: